 In the context of Czech art, Petr Dub comes out as an extraordinarily cosmopolitan personality.
-It seems as if what he has been dealing with in the last five years did not react to the claustrophobic happening on the domestic scene, but rather followed the traditions and tendencies in artistic metropolises, such as London or New York.
+It seems as if what he has been dealing with in the last years did not react to the claustrophobic happening on the domestic scene, but rather followed the traditions and tendencies in artistic metropolises, such as London or New York.
 In principle, it can be said that Petr Dub is a painter.
 Nevertheless, he significantly goes beyond and tests the borders of this discipline, only to return to painting again.

 Through his works, Petr Dub does not explore the world around, but using the external reality, he examines art itself.
 What does it mean in practice?
 This can be perfectly demonstrated on the artist’s older Transformers series.
 The canvas is stretched onto an asymmetrical frame, with various objects under the canvas: the painting becomes a kind of relief.
 Petr Dub thus shows the supporting apparatus of painting, while covering it at the same time.